 Graff Faucets Co. was incorporated in Wisconsin under its present name in 2002.
 It is directed by Zbigniew Ludwik (Ziggy) Kulig, its CEO, a migrant to the U.S. from Poland in the 1970s.

-Valvex has received ISO 9001 certification of its quality management and ISO 14001 certification of its "green" manufacturing.
+Valvex has received ISO 9001 certification for its quality management and ISO 14001 certification for its "green" manufacturing.

 Faucet Construction

-Core and shell is an approach to manufacturing faucets in which the core element channels water separately from the body and spout which then become simply a decorative shell hiding the inner workings of the faucet.
+Core and shell is an approach to manufacturing faucets in which the core element channels water separately from the body and spout, which then becomes simply a decorative shell hiding the inner workings of the faucet.

 Faucet Components